The Hidden Cost of Buying the Wrong Car

 How long is the BMW Certified Pre-Owned warranty?

-As of September 2017, BMW's CPO program provides one year of unlimited-mile coverage after the expiration of the original 4-year/50,000-mile factory warranty.
-A lease return purchased approximately 38 months after its original in-service date has roughly 10 months of factory warranty remaining and 12 months of CPO coverage, for a total of approximately 22 months of combined protection.
+As of September 2017, BMW's Certified Pre-Owned program provides one year of unlimited-mile coverage after the expiration of the original 4-year/50,000-mile factory warranty.
+A lease return purchased approximately 38 months after its original in-service date has roughly 10 months of factory warranty remaining and 12 months of CPO coverage, for a combined total of approximately 22 months of protection.
 A buyer financing that vehicle for 60 or 72 months carries the loan for 38 to 50 months beyond the point where warranty coverage ends.

 What is loan-to-value and why does it matter when trading a car with negative equity?